osisoft/OCS-Docs/Documentation/SequentialDataStore/Writing_Data_API.md

 API calls for writing data
 ==========================

-Reading and writing data with the Qi Client Libraries is performed through the ``IQiDataService`` interface, which is accessed with the ``QiService.GetDataService( )`` helper.
+Reading and writing data with the SDS Client Libraries is performed through the ``ISdsDataService`` interface, which is accessed with the ``SdsService.GetDataService( )`` helper.